AdamNizol/oneline/README.md

 # One Line
 ### [Live Demo](https://adamnizol.github.io/oneline/)

 One Line is a project inspired by the art style of TFoust10, in which images are drawn and filled using a single line.
-In an attempt to get a similar effect, I used a recursive maze generation algorithm to fill the space with a maze that had no loops/cycles.
-I then traced around it to get a single line representation.
+In an attempt to get a similar effect, I used a recursive maze generation algorithm to fill the region with a maze containing no loops/cycles.
+I then traced around the perimeter of the maze to get a single line representation of it.

 ![Pixelate the image](notes/example.png)